sabal-kc/Special-Problems/README.md

 # NLP Deployment Benchmarks

-This repository compares different ways to run sentiment analysis:

-- a traditional NLP baseline using NLTK VADER
-- a self-hosted LLM service using Ollama
-- external LLM results used for comparison
+This repository started as a comparison of traditional NLP methods and LLM-based approaches across several NLP tasks:

+- sentiment analysis
+- named entity recognition
+- part-of-speech tagging
+- topic classification
+- language identification

+The deployment and cost benchmarking portion focuses on sentiment analysis.
+For that task, the project compares a traditional NLTK VADER service, a self-hosted Ollama/Llama service, and external LLM results.

-The main focus is benchmarking latency, throughput, cost, and output quality across local code, EC2-hosted services, and LLM-based approaches.
+The main measurements are output quality, latency, throughput, and cost across local baselines, EC2-hosted services, and LLM-based approaches.

 ## Project Structure